Houston Tugboat & Barge Accident Attorneys

 A Track Record of Success in Tug & Barge Accident Cases

-Our Texas barge accident lawyers at Arnold & Itkin have won more than $20 billion in verdicts and settlements, much of it on behalf of maritime and offshore workers.
-We've been a leading authority in admiralty law for years, winning money for workers and their families in the wake of the Deepwater Horizon explosion, the sinking of the El Faro, and countless other maritime accidents.
-Our work on behalf of barge accident victims has been widely reported.
+Our Texas barge accident attorneys have secured more than $20 billion in verdicts and settlements, with a significant portion recovered on behalf of injured maritime and offshore workers.
+We have long been recognized as a leading authority in admiralty law, winning results after high-profile disasters such as the Deepwater Horizon explosion, the sinking of the El Faro , and other maritime accidents impacting workers in Texas and across the nation.
+Our commitment to justice for barge and tugboat accident victims has been widely reported throughout Houston and beyond.

 • $25.8 million settlement for workers injured in a barge explosion off the Texas Gulf Coast.